teguhrianto/Responsive-Mikrotik-Template/README.md

-# Responsive Mikrotik Template / Themes
+# Responsive MikroTik Template / Themes
 Free Responsive Mikrotik Template / Themes Based on Bootstrap 4, you can customize the logo, text and etc.
-Just plug and play on your mikrotik router.
+Just plug and play on your MikroTik router.

 ## Installation
-* Open winbox and login to your mikrotik router
+* Open winbox and login to your MikroTik router
 * Open the filesystem and upload this theme
 * Check your hotspot page